Credit: Jeff Fitlow/Rice University

 Fundamental research on novel communication technologies, networking and information architectures, and mobile applications will enable advanced wireless capabilities.

-NSF will support research on PAWR, and in support of advancing wireless technologies generally, to identify solutions to address the increased data and networking requirements of the emerging Internet of Things.
+NSF will support research on PAWR, and continues to support advancing wireless technologies generally, to identify solutions to address the increased data and networking requirements of the emerging Internet of Things.

 Community leadership and engagement